facebookresearch/fairmotion/README.md

 fairmotion has been used in some form in the following works:

 * Jungdam Won, Deepak Gopinath, and Jessica Hodgins.
-“A Scalable Approach to Control Diverse Behaviors for Physically Simulated Characters” to be presented at SIGGRAPH 2020 [Project Page](https://research.fb.com/publications/a-scalable-approach-to-control-diverse-behaviors-for-physically-simulated-characters/)
+“A Scalable Approach to Control Diverse Behaviors for Physically Simulated Characters” to be presented at SIGGRAPH 2020 [[Project page with code and paper](https://research.fb.com/publications/a-scalable-approach-to-control-diverse-behaviors-for-physically-simulated-characters/)]
 * Tanmay Shankar, and Abhinav Gupta.
 "Learning Robot Skills with Temporal Variational Inference."
 ICML 2020
 * Jungdam Won, and Jehee Lee.
 "Learning body shape variation in physics-based characters."
 ACM Transactions on Graphics (TOG) 2019